California faces persistent flooding over the weekend after rounds of deadly storms - KESQ

 By Aya Elamroussi, CNN

-Forceful flooding that washed away roads and sent residents across parts of northern and central California fleeing their homes to safety is expected to continue Saturday and through the weekend as more rain arrives.
+Forceful flooding that washed away roads and sent residents across parts of northern and central California fleeing their homes is expected to continue Saturday and through the weekend as more rain arrives.

 “Overall the environmental ingredients aren’t as impressive as the recent strong atmospheric river event, but nonetheless a prolonged period of light to occasionally moderate rainfall is expected across parts of central to northern California” on Saturday, the Weather Prediction Center said.

-About 15 million people were under flood watches early Saturday — stretching from as far north as Redding southward to San Bernardino in California, and included parts of northwest Nevada.
-Flood warnings are still in effect across portions of northern and central California through early Saturday morning.
+About 15 million people were under flood watches — stretching from as far north as Redding southward to San Bernardino in California, and included parts of northwest Nevada.
+Flood warnings were still in effect across portions of northern and central California through early Saturday.

 A slight risk of excessive rainfall, a level 2 out of 4, has also been issued across portions of the northern California coast as well as down the western foothills of the Sierra Nevada.
 Widespread rainfall totals of 1 to 3 inches are expected Saturday.